 1. Matane–Baie-Comeau/Godbout ferry

 Did you know that you can cross the St. Lawrence on your snowmobile?
 Board the ferry and travel between Matane, in Gaspésie, and Baie-Comeau or Godbout, in Côte-Nord.
 Take advantage of the onboard amenities while you soak up magnificent views of the St. Lawrence.

 2. Deer wintering areas

-3. Snowmobile bridge on the Manicouagan River
+3. Snowmobile bridge over the Manicouagan River

 As you explore Côte-Nord, be sure to ride across the world’s highest snowmobile bridge, which spans the Manicouagan River.
 This impressive structure is 213 metres (700 feet) long and nearly 28 metres (90 feet) high.
-You will also have the opportunity to cross several other bridges in Côte-Nord, since this region is home to many rivers.
+You’ll also have the opportunity to cross several other bridges in Côte-Nord, since this region is home to many rivers.